tjluoma/di/README.md

 	_add_ a major version number to the _OLDER_ installation, and let the newer version keep whatever name it wants.

 - An exception to the previous guidance  would be `di-screens3.sh` since `di-screens4.sh` added a version number.

-- If there is a script for a beta or nightly version, (e.g. iTerm and ImageOptim) rename the beta/nightly version, and let the other keep the "usual" name.

 ### Guidance for Naming Scripts for Multiple Versions of Apps